- Scientific Name

 - Canada, British Columbia, North America, USA, Washington

 Pronunciation: my-oh-tis keen-ee-eye

-It is believed to rely on old-growth forests, apparently roosting in tree cavities, although a population of about 70 individuals is known from rock crevices heated by a natural hot spring in the Queen Charlotte Islands.
+The Keen’s Myotis is believed to rely on old-growth forests, apparently roosting in tree cavities, although a population of about 70 individuals was located in rock crevices heated by a natural hot spring in the Queen Charlotte Islands.
 At dusk, these bats have been observed traveling quickly to dense evergreen canopies where they apparently feed.
 Due to the mild coastal climates in which these bats occur, most probably live in tree cavities year-round.
 This species has been placed on the “Provincial Red List” by the Canadian Ministry of Environment, indicating a proposed endangered or threatened status.